ufabc-bcc/srbench-competition-2023-track-1-wonderful-time/src/README.md

 **NOTE:** The docker only serves as an environment.
 To run the script, you need to exec inside the container.

 ```
+#$project is the root dir of the git project, which contains run1.py, run2.py, run3.py and the datasets
 docker run -it -v $project:/workspace symmfea /bin/bash
 #Now we are inside the container
 source /tmp/symmfea/bin/activate